 If You Fall Face First in a Pile

 Horse manure is unlikely to spread disease to people, including bacterial problems with e-coli which is killed in sunlight.
 Human and dog waste are far more likely to spread disease and parasites to humans.
-We're more likely to make ourselves sick than from of our horse's manure making us sick.

 If It Stinks